-Several new Spider-Man spin-offs have reportedly been revealed after the news that Spider-Punk is getting his own movie made its way online.
-After its live-action Spider-Men universe went out in a blaze of glory, Sony Pictures has had to return to the drawing board with its wall-crawling big-screen fare.
-In doing this, it has reevaluated what it wants to accomplish with its cinematic takes on Spidey and the characters around him.
+Several new Spider-Man spin-offs were reportedly revealed after the news that Spider-Punk is getting his own movie made its way online.
+After its live-action Spider-Men universe went out in a blaze of glory, Sony Pictures returned to the drawing board with its wall-crawling big-screen fare.
+In doing this, it reevaluated what it wants to accomplish with its cinematic takes on Spidey and the characters around him.

 "There's also an animated Spider-Women and Venom films in development."